michelderu/ragstack-astradb/README.md

     ![Streamlit](.assets/streamlit-4.png)

 2. Now define your application settings.
-Use YOUR repository name, and name the Main file path as `app_7.py`.
+Use YOUR repository name, and make sure the Main file path is `streamlit_app.py`.
 Pick a cool App URL as you'll app will be deployed to that:

     ![Streamlit](.assets/streamlit-5.png)

-3. Click on Advanced, select Python 3.11 and copy-paste the contents from your `secrets.toml`.
+3. Click on Advanced, select `Python 3.11` and copy-paste the contents from your `secrets.toml` or define them here for the first time (see step 1).

 Click Deploy!
 Wait for a bit and your app is online for everyone to use!